-Landmark's Residential Life Program emphasizes responsibility, respect, and independence.
-From the dining room to the playing fields, from the dorms to the surrounding communities, residential students are continuously developing positive self-advocacy skills.
+Landmark High School's Residential Life Program emphasizes responsibility, respect, growth, and independence.
+From the dining room to the playing fields, from the dorms to the surrounding communities, boarding students are continuously developing positive self-advocacy skills.
 Students learn how to manage schoolwork and schedules, support friends and roommates, and participate in the larger Landmark community.
 They also enjoy a wide range of planned activities, outings, and social and cultural events.

 Students who board at Landmark High School are surrounded by peers from around the country and the globe.
 Landmark quickly becomes a second home to our students and their housemates become family.
 Friendships made here last a lifetime.

 "Coming to Landmark from a another country, to say the least, I was very nervous.
 At first everything seemed new and different.
 But soon, I started to realize, I’m not surrounded by strangers but friends.
 I developed relationships with students and staff that I will cherish all my life.
 Furthermore, Landmark allowed me to learn the skills to be independent and mature with everyday activities in my life which is essential to survive and thrive in the world out there." —Ady Tiberwal

 A residential advisor, or "house parent," lives in each residence, as well as two other faculty members.
 Residential advisors act as mediators, mentors, and advocates for students.
 They interact with students both formally and informally, implementing the residential mission while creating a social, familial atmosphere.
 Live-in faculty also supervise students and are members of our teaching faculty.
 This fully staffed program provides an around-the-clock living and teaching environment.
 House dinners, spa nights, and cookie making are just a few of the activities that take place on a regular basis in the dorms.